 2.36.
 High grid reliability is essential for safe and reliable electrical power supply in a nuclear power plant.
-The transmission system operator has the responsibility to ensure reliable electrical power supply to the nuclear power plant as well as the responsibility for transmitting its power to the electrical distribution operators.

 2.37.
 It is important that grid codes recognize the specific features and design requirements of Nuclear Power Plants.

 Personnel and equipment safety